From application to study start for EU, EEA and Swiss citizens

 16 January - 30 April

 We assess whether your application is complete by looking at the required documentation.
-If anything is missing, we will send you a message in the application portal and you will receive an e-mail notifying you that a message has arrived.
+If anything is missing, we will send you a message in the application portal and you will receive a notification that you have a new message in the application portal.
 Your deadline for uploading any missing documents is 1 week from the time we contact you.
-Make sure you check your e-mail every day.
+Make sure you check the application portal regularly.
 If you do not submit all required documentation, your application may be rejected.

 We assess whether you meet the academic admission requirements.